SubramanyaKS/Heart_Attack_Prediction/README.md

 * Towardsdatascience

 #### Note:
-Data cleaning visualization and applying the algorithm all theses are in jupyter Notebook.
+* Data cleaning, visualization and applying the algorithm all theses are in jupyter Notebook.

-Since accuracy from the kernel support vector machine is high so i used this algorithm for model deployment.
+* Since accuracy from the kernel support vector machine is high so i used this algorithm for model deployment.

-check out the model :
+* check out the model :
 https://heart-attack-prediction-model.herokuapp.com/